vlayer-xyz/vlayer/book/src/appendix/architecture/prover.md

 # Prover architecture

-On the high level, vlayer runs zkEVM that produces proof of proper execution.
+On the high level, vlayer runs zkEVM that produces a proof of proper execution.
 Under the hood, vlayer is written in Rust that is compiled to zero knowledge proofs.
 Currently, Rust is compiled with [RISC Zero](https://www.risczero.com/), but we aim to build vendor-lock free solutions working on multiple zk stacks, like [sp-1](https://github.com/succinctlabs/sp1) or [Jolt](https://github.com/a16z/jolt).
 Inside rust [revm](https://github.com/bluealloy/revm) is executed.

-Our architecture is inspired by RISC Zero [steel](https://github.com/risc0/risc0-ethereum/tree/main/steel), with 3 main components, that can be found in `rust/` subdirectories:
+Our architecture is inspired by RISC Zero [steel](https://github.com/risc0/risc0-ethereum/tree/main/steel), with 3 main components that can be found in `rust/` subdirectories:

-- host - (in `host`) - accepts the request, runs a preflight during which it collects all data required by the guest.
+- host - (in `host`) - accepts the request, runs a preflight, during which it collects all data required by the guest.
 Then, guest proving is triggered.
-- guest - (in `guest_wrapper/guest`) - performs execution of code inside zkevm.
+- guest - (in `guest_wrapper/guest`) - performs execution of the code inside zkEVM.
-- guest-wrapper - (in `guest_wrapper`) - Compiles guest to [RISC Zero](https://doc.rust-lang.org/rustc/platform-support/riscv32im-risc0-zkvm-elf.html) target and makes it available to be run inside host.
-It can be considered Rust equivalent of code generation script.
+- guest-wrapper - (in `guest_wrapper`) - Compiles the guest to [RISC Zero](https://doc.rust-lang.org/rustc/platform-support/riscv32im-risc0-zkvm-elf.html) target and makes it available to be run inside the host.
+It can be considered Rust equivalent of a code generation script.

-Host passes arguments to guest via standard input like functionality and similarly guests returns values by standard output like functionality.
+The host passes arguments to the guest via standard input, like functionality, and similarly, the guest returns values by standard output, like functionality.

 > In ZK terms, all inputs are **private** and all outputs are **public**.
-If you need public inputs - return them as the part of output.
+If you need public inputs - return them as a part of output.

 ## Execution and proving

-zkVM works in isolation, without access to disk or network.
+zkVM works in isolation, without access to a disk or network.

-On the other hand, when executing Solidity code in guest - it needs access to ethereum state and storage.
-State consist of ethereum accounts (i.e. balances, contracts code and nonces) and storage consist of smart contract variables.
+On the other hand, when executing Solidity code in the guest, it needs access to the Ethereum state and storage.
+The state consist of Ethereum accounts (i.e. balances, contracts code and nonces) and the storage consist of smart contract variables.

-Hence, all state and storage needs to be passed via input.
+Hence, all the state and storage needs to be passed via input.

 However, all input should be considered insecure.
-Therefore, validity of all state and storage needs to be proven.
+Therefore, validity of all the state and storage needs to be proven.

-> **Note:** In off-chain execution the notion of the current block doesn't exist, hence we always access Ethereum at specific historical block.
+> **Note:** In off-chain execution, the notion of the current block doesn't exist, hence we always access Ethereum at a specific historical block.
 The block number can be the latest mined block available on the network.
 This is different than the current block inside on-chain execution, which can access the state at the moment of execution of the given transaction.

-To deliver all necessary proofs, following steps are performed:
+To deliver all necessary proofs, the following steps are performed:

 - In preflight, we execute Solidity code on the host.
-Each time the db is called the value is fetched via Ethereum JSON RPC.
+Each time the db is called, the value is fetched via Ethereum JSON RPC.
 Then, the proof is stored in the local database called ProofDb.
-- Serialized content of ProofDb is passed via stdin to guest.
+- The serialized content of ProofDb is passed via stdin to the guest.
-- Guest deserializes content into a local database StateDb.
+- The guest deserializes content into a local database StateDb.
-- Solidity code is executed inside revm using local copy of StateDb.
+- Solidity code is executed inside revm using a local copy of StateDb.

 Note that solidity execution is deterministic, hence database in the guest has exactly the data it requires.